Enantiomer: Enantioselective preparations

 In the absence of an effective enantiomeric environment (precursor, chiral catalyst, or kinetic resolution), separation of a racemic mixture into its enantiomeric components is impossible, although certain racemic mixtures spontaneously crystallize in the form of a racemic conglomerate, in which crystals of the enantiomers are physically segregated and may be separated mechanically.
-However, most racemates will crystallize in crystals containing both enantiomers in a 1:1 ratio, arranged in a regular lattice.
+However, most racemates form crystals containing both enantiomers in a 1:1 ratio.

-In his pioneering work, Louis Pasteur was able to isolate the isomers of tartaric acid because they crystallize from solution as crystals each with a different symmetry and separate them with tweezers.
-This is known as chiral resolution and its one of the two main strategies for the preparation of enantiopure compounds.
+In his pioneering work, Louis Pasteur was able to isolate the isomers of sodium ammonium tartrate because the individual enantiomers crystallize separately from solution.
+To be sure, equal amounts of the enantiomorphic crystals are produced, but the two kinds of crystals can be separated with tweezers.
+This behavior is unusual.
 A less common method is by enantiomer self-disproportionation.

 The second strategy is asymmetric synthesis: the use of various techniques to prepare the desired compound in high enantiomeric excess.
 Techniques encompassed include the use of chiral starting materials (chiral pool synthesis), the use of chiral auxiliaries and chiral catalysts, and the application of asymmetric induction.
 The use of enzymes (biocatalysis) may also produce the desired compound.

-A third strategy is Enantioconvergent synthesis, the synthesis of one enantiomer from a racemic precursor, utilizing both enantiomers.
-By making use of a chiral catalyist, both enantiomers of the reactant result in a single enantiomer of product.
+A third strategy is enantioconvergent synthesis, the synthesis of one enantiomer from a racemic precursor, utilizing both enantiomers.
+By making use of a chiral catalyst, both enantiomers of the reactant result in a single enantiomer of product.